PPIE Strategy (2026 - 2027)

 We receive support from many places.
 Our partners and collaborators have influenced this Patient and Public Involvement and Engagement Strategy as follows:

-King’s Health Partners: We receive academic support from King’s Health Partners [1].
+• King’s Health Partners: we receive academic support from King’s Health Partners.
 King’s Health Partners is a collaboration between hospitals and universities in the Southeast London area.
 A guiding principle for King’s Health Partners is to put members of the public first by ensuring they are at the heart of everything.
 This Public Involvement and Engagement Strategy supports King’s Health Partners’ ethos.

-- NIHR: we receive funding from the NIHR.
+• NIHR: we receive funding from the NIHR.
 We are also supported by the NIHR’s PPIE infrastructure, available resources, and guidance.
 The NIHR Applied Research Collaboration (ARC) South London hosts events and provides training and support in PPIE.

 To note: We also received funding from the Wellcome Trust when we were first established.